EdwinVW/pitstop/README.md

 > Rabbit MQ login: rabbitmquser / DEBmbwkSrzy9D1T9cJfa

 - Satisfy prerequisites
    Make sure you have Docker for Windows installed and running smoothly.
+This sample only uses Linux based containers.
 Also make sure everything is configured correctly in order to pull Docker images from the public Docker hub.

 - Create private NuGet source
    To prevent project-references between projects in the solution, I've used a folder on my local file-system as a private NuGet feed.